beejjorgensen/bgpython/src/bgpython_chapter_14_exc.md

 Normally, a program produces data in the way you've asked for it.
 Unless something goes wrong.
 In which case, it produces "bad" data.

-Now, computers don't really have much of sense of right and wrong.
+Now, computers don't really have much of sense of right and wrong, as you've seen in the documentary _The Terminator_.
 So how can we differentiate between good and bad data?

 How can we tell that something's gone wrong?